SY00015/MyPortfolio/README.md

 Portfolio website link: https://yeungsarah10.wixsite.com/myportfolio

 # Content
 - Code
+  - Text Adventure
     - Little Piggy 2.0 (a simple dice game for two players)
       - Allow player's input
       - Display game statistics to the player
       - Modilfied function to reduce the use of global variables

     - Murder Mystery (interactive story that unfolds as the player progresses through it)
       - Use of pointers, objects and the heap
       - Data read from text file

     - String Analyser (get user input for analysis)
       - Using string functions
       - Accessing individual characters within a string

     - Writing reading data (Reading data from and writing data to a text file)
       - Using the fstream library

+  - Codility Exercise

 - Unreal Project
   - Group Project
     - The Fish Man Framed Me